AliFuladi/quantum-portfolio-optimization-wiser2025/README.md

 The script will:

-Download historical daily prices for the selected tickers.
+1. Download historical daily prices for the selected tickers.

-Compute expected returns and the annualised covariance matrix.
+2. Compute expected returns and the annualised covariance matrix.

-Build the quadratic optimization model with a budget constraint.
+3. Build the quadratic optimization model with a budget constraint.

-Solve it once with a classical eigensolver.
+4. Solve it once with a classical eigensolver.

-Convert the model to a QUBO, search for a reasonable penalty, and run QAOA on it.
+5. Convert the model to a QUBO, search for a reasonable penalty, and run QAOA on it.

-Compute portfolio-level metrics for both solutions.
+6. Compute portfolio-level metrics for both solutions.

-Save CSV results, plots, and a small markdown comparison report in the results/ folder.
+7. Save CSV results, plots, and a small markdown comparison report in the `results/` folder.

 ---

 ## 6. Outputs

-Each run creates time-stamped files in results/:
+Each run creates time-stamped files in `results/`:

-solutions_<timestamp>.csv
+- `solutions_<timestamp>.csv`

-Asset names
+   - Asset names

-Binary selection vectors for the classical and QAOA solvers
+   - Binary selection vectors for the classical and QAOA solvers

-weights_comparison_<timestamp>.png
+- `weights_comparison_<timestamp>.png`

-Bar chart comparing normalised portfolio weights
+   - Bar chart comparing normalised portfolio weights

-One bar per asset for the classical and QAOA portfolios
+   - One bar per asset for the classical and QAOA portfolios

-efficient_frontier_<timestamp>.png
+- `efficient_frontier_<timestamp>.png`

-Scatter plot of random portfolios in (risk, return) space
+   - Scatter plot of random portfolios in (risk, return) space

-Marked points for the classical and QAOA portfolios
+   - Marked points for the classical and QAOA portfolios

-comparison_report_<timestamp>.md
+- `comparison_report_<timestamp>.md`

-Short markdown report listing which assets were selected
+   - Short markdown report listing which assets were selected

-If a previous run exists, shows how the selections changed between runs
+   - If a previous run exists, shows how the selections changed between runs

 ---